Superdry plc: Director/PDMR Shareholding

 Notification and public disclosure of transactions by persons discharging managerial responsibilities (PDMR) and persons closely associated with them (PCA)

-On 21 January 2022, Helen Weir, Non-Executive Director, purchased 5,000 Ordinary shares of 5 pence each in the capital of the Company at an average price of £2.27 per share.
+On 26 January 2022, Shaun Wills, Chief Financial Officer, purchased 4,273 Ordinary shares of 5 pence each in the capital of the Company at an average price of £2.341 per share.

 This announcement, including the notification below, is made in accordance with the requirements of the EU Market Abuse Regulation.